Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Problem description

 \section{Problem description}

-This section first formalises task, scheduler and schedulability concepts.
-We then describe the problem of identifying safe WCET ranges under which tasks likely meet their deadline constraints, at a certain level of confidence.
+This section first formalises task, task relationship, scheduler, and schedulability concepts.
+We then describe the problem of identifying safe WCET ranges under which tasks likely meet their deadline constraints at a certain level of confidence; i.e., tasks are schedulable with a certain probability.

-\textbf{Task.} We denote by $j$ a real-time task that should complete its execution within a specified deadline after it is activated (or arrived).
-Every real-time task $j$ has the following properties: priority denoted by $\mathit{pr}(j)$, deadline denoted by $\mathit{dl}(j)$, and worst-case execution time (WCET) denoted by $\mathit{wcet}(j)$.
-Task priority $\mathit{pr}$ determines if an execution of a task is preempted by another task.
-Typically, a task $j$ preempts the execution of a task $j^\prime$ if the priority of $j$ is higher than the priority of $j^\prime$, i.e., $\mathit{pr}(j) > \mathit{pr}(j^\prime)$.
+\textbf{Task.} A real-time system is composed of a set of $n$ tasks that should complete their executions within specified deadlines after they are activated (or arrived).
+We denote by $\tau_i$ a real-time task indexed by $i$ in the range from $1$ to $n$.
+Every real-time task $\tau_i$ has the following properties: priority denoted by $P_i$, deadline denoted by $D_i$, and worst-case execution time (WCET) denoted by $C_i$.
+Task priority $P_i$ determines if an execution of a task is preempted by another task.
+Typically, a task $\tau_i$ preempts the execution of a task $\tau_j$ if the priority of $\tau_i$ is higher than the priority of $\tau_j$, i.e., $P_i > P_j$.

-The $\mathit{dl}(j)$ function determines the deadline of a task $j$ relative to its arrival time.
+The deadline of a task $\tau_i$ relative to its arrival time is denoted by $D_i$.
 A task deadline can be either \emph{hard} or \emph{soft}.
-A hard deadline of a task $j$ constrains that $j$ \emph{must} complete its execution within a deadline $\mathit{dl}(j)$ after $j$ is activated.
+A hard deadline of a task $\tau_i$ specifies that $\tau_i$ \emph{must} complete its execution within a deadline $D_i$ after $\tau_i$ is activated.
 While violations of hard deadlines are not acceptable, depending on the operating context of a system, violating soft deadlines may be tolerated to some extent.
 Note that, for notational simplicity, we do not introduce new notations to distinguish between hard and soft deadlines.
-In this paper, we refer to a hard deadline as a deadline.
+In this article, we refer to a hard deadline as a deadline.
 Section~\ref{sec:approach} further discusses how our approach manages hard and soft deadlines.

-The $\mathit{wcet}(j)$ function denotes a range of WCET values of a task $j$.
-We denote by $\mathit{wmin}(j)$ and $\mathit{wmax}(j)$, respectively, the minimum and the maximum WCET values of $j$.
+We denote by $C^{min}_i$ and $C^{max}_i$, respectively, the minimum and the maximum WCET values of a task $\tau_i$.
 As discussed in the introduction, at an early development stage, it is difficult to provide exact WCET values of real-time tasks.
 Hence, we assume that engineers specify WCETs using a range of values, instead of single values, by indicating estimated minimum and maximum values that they think each task's WCET can realistically take.